Dane2476/portfolio2.0/README.md

 # Portfolio

-This is my personal portfolio site.
-It's available live at https://danemaison.com
+This is my previous portfolio website.
+It's available live at https://old.danemaison.com

-Thanks for checking it out!
+The most up to date version can be found at https://danemaison.com